 Located within the Northern Forest zone, the emphasis in the Gollans Valley Remote Area is on the enjoyment, appreciation and protection of the natural environment.
-The Gollans Stream is approximately 14 kilometres in length, with a catchment size of 1700 hectares.
-The upper reaches of the stream have pristine beech and podocarp/broadleaf forest.
-There are a number of native fish in the Gollans Stream and in Butterfly Creek.

-There is a very high level of community involvement in the Northern Forest block, with volunteers undertaking pest control and species monitoring to protect biodiversity values.
-A core area of more intensive predator control or 'mainland island' has been established in the lower part of the remote area; located between the Butterfly Creek picnic area and Hawtrey.
-The only access to the remote area is by foot, through the Northern Forest zone.
+The primary activity in the area is tramping/bush-walking.
+There is a very high level of community involvement in the forest block, with volunteers undertaking pest control and species monitoring to protect biodiversity values.
+A core area of more intensive predator control or 'mainland island' has been established the lower part of the Remote zone; located between the Butterfly Creek picnic area and Hawtrey.
+The only access to the Remote Area is by foot, through the Northern Forest zone.
+Low-impact 'remote' camping is permitted here.
+Dogs and mountain bikes are not permitted in the Remote Area.